 Coffee Body Scrub

-- 1 cup ground organic coffee
+- 1/2 cup organic ground coffee

-- 1 cup organic sugar or salt
+- 1/2 cup organic sugar

-- 1/2 cup organic coconut oil
+- 1/4 cup coconut oil

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

 Dang, Aja.
 (July 1, 2016).
 DIY | Easy Bath Bomb Recipe | 100% Natural Ingredients.
 YouTube.
 Retrieved from https://youtu.be/a-p2d2hcH2g